QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Introduction

-To address the limitations of rule-based query rewrite, the poor scalability of manual rewrite, and the unreliable nature of LLMs, we propose \system, a training-free and feedback-aware system that smartly leverages LLMs to rewrite SQL queries into semantically equivalent forms with significantly improved performance. \system~ supports a broader range of query patterns and rewrite strategies, while maintaining good scalability.
+To address the limitations of rule-based query rewrite, the poor scalability of manual rewrite, and the unreliable nature of LLMs, we propose \system, a training-free and feedback-aware system that smartly leverages LLMs to rewrite SQL queries into semantically equivalent forms with significantly improved performance. \system\ supports a broader range of query patterns and rewrite strategies, while maintaining good scalability.
+It is primarily designed for long-running OLAP workloads, where execution time dominates and the cost of query rewriting is negligible.
 First, to enable LLMs to capture query data characteristics and leverage database feedback, we design a multi-agent framework controlled by a finite state machine (FSM) to iteratively refine the rewrite process.
-We decompose the complex rewrite process into a set of subtasks, each handled by a specialized LLM agent to reduce hallucinations and improve rewrite ability.
-Second, to enhance the ability of LLMs to generate high-quality query rewrites, we provide a rewrite middleware that includes: (1) a structured knowledge base extracted from official documentation and query rewrite discussions on web forums, (2) a hybrid SQL corrector to ensure query equivalence, and (3) an agent memory buffer that manages important rewrite contexts.
-Third, we employ a novel hint injection technique to generate better execution plans for rewritten queries.
+We decompose the complex rewrite process into a set of subtasks, each handled by a specialized LLM agent to reduce hallucinations and improve rewrite ability (addressing \textbf{C1, C2}).
+Second, to enhance the ability of LLMs to generate high-quality query rewrites, we provide a rewrite middleware that includes: (1) a structured knowledge base extracted from official documentation and query rewrite discussions on web forums, (2) a hybrid SQL corrector that combines tool-based and LLM-based equivalence checking to ensure query equivalence, Third, we employ a novel hint injection technique to generate better execution plans for rewritten queries.
 This ensures that query execution exactly follows the optimized plan recommended by LLM agents, avoiding unintended modifications by the query optimizer due to inaccurate cost estimations.
-Additionally, this technique enables further improvements by incorporating physical-level optimizations.
+Additionally, this technique enables further improvements by incorporating physical-level optimizations (addressing \textbf{C2}).

-We extensively evaluate \system\ against state-of-the-art query rewrite systems on widely used benchmarks (e.g., TPC-H, DSB, and Calcite) and show that our system delivers up to a \textbf{21.9 \%} speedup in query execution performance over the \textbf{best-performing} alternative.
-Moreover, it delivers \textbf{24.1 \%} additional rewrites compared to that alternative, covering query cases that previous systems could not handle.
+We extensively evaluate \system\ against state-of-the-art query rewrite systems on widely used benchmarks (e.g., TPC-H, DSB, and Calcite), which shows that our system achieves up to a \textbf{21.9\%} speedup in query execution performance over the \textbf{best-performing} alternative.
+Moreover, it delivers \textbf{24.1\%} additional rewrites compared to that alternative, covering query cases that previous systems could not handle.
 In summary, we make the following contributions: